wormhole-foundation/example-token-bridge-relayer/evm/README.md

 ## Initial Contract Setup

-Before performing the initial contract setup, please read about the EVM State Variables [docs](../docs/EVM_STATE_VARIABLES.md).
+Before performing the initial contract setup, please read the EVM State Variables [doc](../docs/EVM_STATE_VARIABLES.md).

 Once the contracts have been deployed, the deployment configuration file needs to be created.
 Navigate to the shared `cfg` directory in the root of the repo, and run one of the following commands (depending on the target environment):